Reformation: Cities

+Conflict and Control

 The sociologist Steven Pfaff underlines that "ecclesiastical and liturgical reform was not simply a religious question ... since the sort of reforms demanded by Evangelicals could not be accommodated within existing institutions, prevailing customs, or established law".
+It was not unusual that their supporters attacked clerics and church buildings.
+Violent iconoclasm was common.
+(Note: "Sixteenth-century Protestants and Catholics knew that iconoclasm was not simply a byproduct of the Reformation, or a violent spasm, but its very essence.")

 After their triumph, the reformers expelled their leading opponents, dissolved the monasteries and convents, secured the urban magistrates' control of the appointment of priests, and established new civic institutions.
 Evangelical town councils usually prohibited begging but established a common chest for poverty relief by expropriating the property of dissolved ecclesiastic institutions.
 The funds were used for the daily support of orphans, old people and the sick, but also for low-interest loans to the impoverished to start a business.
 Luther was convinced that only educated people could effectively serve both God and the community.
 Under his auspices, public schools and libraries were opened in many towns offering education to more children than the traditional monastic and cathedral schools.